liamdon/FixSnapchatCameraForZoom/README.md

 ## Fix Zoom to make Snapchat Camera work again (on Mac)

-The latest Zoom update broke support for Snap Camera for Mac.
-Zoom increased security by adopting Apple's "Hardened Runtime", but they did not make an exception for libraries like Snap Camera.
+The latest Zoom update (4.6.9) broke support for Snap Camera.
+Zoom increased security by adopting Apple's "Hardened Runtime", but they didn't make an exception for libraries like Snap Camera.

 This script re-enables that support.
 For most users, disabling library validation is not a major security concern and the tradeoff is worthwhile, because you get to be a potato in the chat again.